Dawid33/tutor-handbook/docs/variables.md

 2. How can I assign a value to a variable?

-After a variable is declared, you can assign a value to it by using an assignment statement.
-The equal sign (=) is used as the assignment operator.
+After a variable is declared you can assign a value to it by using an assignment statement (=).
 To assign a value to a variable, you must place the variable name to the left of the equals sign and an expression on the right.
 An expression represents a computation involving values, variables, and operators that, taking them together, evaluates to a value.

+## Digging Deeper

 <iframe width="560" height="315" src="https://www.youtube.com/embed/EbxbE4CpdF4?si=RuBrKPqD8790ucnE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-* In what way is it different to use a variable name on the left side of an assignment statment compared to the right side in an expression?
+* In what way is it different to use a variable name on the left side of an assignment statement compared to the right side in an expression?

 Things to consider: